YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Environment Variables
 --------------------------

-The operation of YottaDB/GT.M is controlled by a number of environment variables.
-The most important ones are gtm_dist, gtmroutines and gtmgbldir, which are discussed above.
-The file ydb_env_set (for sh type shells) that is supplied with YottaDB/GT.M, and which must be sourced rather than executed, attempts to provide reasonable default values.
+The operation of YottaDB is controlled by a number of environment variables.
+The most important ones are ydb_dist, ydb_routines and ydb_gbldir, which are discussed above.
+The file ydb_env_set that is supplied with YottaDB, and which must be sourced rather than executed, attempts to provide reasonable default values.
 By setting environment variables either before sourcing it or after (the former is preferred, because ydb_env_set can attempt to deal with interactions), you can provide your own values instead of using the defaults.

-Review the file /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set to see how the environment variables are set.
+Review the file /usr/local/lib/yottadb/r1.20_x86_64/ydb_env_set to see how the environment variables are set.
 Study the order in which they are set and see if you can understand why.

 The following environment variable is explicitly set by ydb_env_set:

-- **gtm_dist** - points to the directory where YottaDB/GT.M is installed.
+- **ydb_dist** - points to the directory where YottaDB is installed.

-The following must be set before ydb_env_set is sourced if you want to run YottaDB/GT.M in UTF-8 mode:
+The following must be set before ydb_env_set is sourced if you want to run YottaDB in UTF-8 mode:

-- **gtm-chset** - when it has the value "UTF-8", YottaDB/GT.M  operates in UTF-8 mode,
+- **ydb_chset** - when it has the value "UTF-8", YottaDB  operates in UTF-8 mode,

 When possible, ydb_env_set provides reasonable defaults for any of the following that are not set:

-- **gtmdir** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by ydb_env_set. ydb_env_set uses this to create a default directory structure underneath, and sets other environment variables relative to $gtmdir and assuming a default directory structure underneath.
+- **ydb_dir** (not used by YottaDB directly) – part of a default YottaDB environment set by ydb_env_set. ydb_env_set uses this to create a default directory structure underneath, and sets other environment variables relative to $ydb_dir and assuming a default directory structure underneath.

-- **gtmgbldir** - points to the global directory.
+- **ydb_gbldir** - points to the global directory.

-- **gtm_icu_version** - this is meaningful only when $gtm_chset is "UTF-8".
-YottaDB/GT.M requires libicu version 3.6 or higher.
-If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB/GT.M requires gtm_icu_version to be explicitly set (see the release notes for your YottaDB/GT.M release).
+- **ydb_icu_version** - this is meaningful only when $ydb_chset is "UTF-8".
+YottaDB requires libicu version 3.6 or higher.
+If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB requires ydb_icu_version to be explicitly set (see the release notes for your YottaDB release).
 Note that ICU changed its version numbering system so that the version after 4.8 was 49.
-As YottaDB/GT.M retains the old numbering scheme, for ICU versions after 4.8, please set gtm_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set gtm_icu_version to 5.2.
+As YottaDB retains the old numbering scheme, for ICU versions after 4.8, please set ydb_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set ydb_icu_version to 5.2.

-- **gtm_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB/GT.M (from one directory) should have the same value of this environment variable.
-In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/fis-gtm/$gtmver is suggested (unless the same version of YottaDB/GT.M is installed in multiple directories).
+- **ydb_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB (from one directory) should have the same value of this environment variable.
+In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/yottadb/$ydb_rel is suggested (unless the same version of YottaDB is installed in multiple directories).

-- **gtm_principal_editing** - determines whether the previous input to a Read command can be recalled and edited before ENTER is pressed to submit it.
+- **ydb_principal_editing** - determines whether the previous input to a Read command can be recalled and edited before ENTER is pressed to submit it.
 Note: direct mode commands have a more extensive capability in this regard, independent of the value of this environment variable.

-- **gtm_prompt** - if set, this is the YottaDB/GT.M direct mode prompt.
+- **gtm_prompt** - if set, this is the YottaDB direct mode prompt.
 If not set, the direct mode prompt is "YDB>".
 If you routinely work in different environments, you can use this to remind yourself which environment you are in, e.g., "DEV>" for development, "TEST>" for testing and "PROD>" for production.

-- **gtm_repl_instance** - specifies the path to the replication instance file when database replication is in use.
+- **ydb_repl_instance** - specifies the path to the replication instance file when database replication is in use.
 We suggest putting this file in the same directory as your global directory.

-- **gtm_retention** (not used by YottaDB/GT.M directly) – used by the gtm script to delete old journal files and old temporary files it creates.
+- **gtm_retention** (not used by YottaDB directly) – used by the ydb script to delete old journal files and old temporary files it creates.

-- **gtmroutines** - routine search path.
+- **ydb_routines** - routine search path.

-- **gtm_tmp** - socket files used for communication between gtmsecshr and YottaDB/GT.M processes go here.
-All processes that use an installation of YottaDB/GT.M should have the same value of this environment variable.
-We suggest /tmp/fis-gtm/$gtmver or /var/tmp/fis-gtm/$gtmver depending on your operating system and your local standards.
+- **ydb_tmp** - socket files used for communication between gtmsecshr and YottaDB processes go here.
+All processes that use an installation of YottaDB should have the same value of this environment variable.
+We suggest /tmp/yottadb/$ydb_rel or /var/tmp/yottadb/$ydb_rel depending on your operating system and your local standards.

-- **gtmver** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by ydb_env_set.
+- **ydb_rel** (not used by YottaDB directly) – part of a default YottaDB environment set by ydb_env_set.

 - **LC_CTYPE** - a standard system environment variable used to specify a locale.
-When $gtm_chset has the value "UTF-8", $LC_CTYPE must specify a UTF-8 locale (e.g., "en_US.utf8").
+When $ydb_chset has the value "UTF-8", $LC_CTYPE must specify a UTF-8 locale (e.g., "en_US.utf8").

-YottaDB/GT.M directly or indirectly uses a number of other environment variables that are not touched by ydb_env_set (they can be set before or after ydb_env_set is sourced).
-These are documented in the Administration and Operations Guide.
+YottaDB directly or indirectly uses a number of other environment variables that are not touched by ydb_env_set (they can be set before or after ydb_env_set is sourced).
+These are documented in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.
 Some worth noting are:

-- **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether YottaDB/GT.M should raise an error when it encounters an illegal UTF-8 character sequence.
+- **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether YottaDB should raise an error when it encounters an illegal UTF-8 character sequence.

 - **gtm_baktmpdir** is used by mupip to create temporary files for backup in the directory where it is.
 Mupip online integ also creates temporary files in this directory if gtm_snaptmpdir is not defined.

-- **gtm_dbkeys** (not used by YottaDB/GT.M directly) – used by the encryption reference plugin for the name of a file providing a list of database files and their corresponding key files.
+- **gtm_dbkeys** (not used by YottaDB directly) – used by the encryption reference plugin for the name of a file providing a list of database files and their corresponding key files.

-- **gtm_fullblockwrites** specifies whether a YottaDB/GT.M process should write a full database block worth of bytes when writing a database block that is not full.
+- **gtm_fullblockwrites** specifies whether a YottaDB process should write a full database block worth of bytes when writing a database block that is not full.
 Depending on your IO subsystem, writing a full block worth of bytes (even when there are unused garbage bytes at the end) may result in better database IO performance by replacing a read-modify-write low level IO operation with a single write operation.

 - **gtm_nocenable** is used to specify that a Control-C on a terminal $Principal device should not cause the process to enter direct mode.

-- **gtm_passwd** (not used by YottaDB/GT.M directly) – used by the encryption reference plugin to store the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.
+- **ydb_passwd** (not used by YottaDB directly) – used by the encryption reference plugin to store the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.

-- **EDITOR** - a standard system environment variable that specifies the editor invoked by YottaDB/GT.M in response to the ZEDIT command (defaults to vi, if $EDITOR is not set).
+- **EDITOR** - a standard system environment variable that specifies the editor invoked by YottaDB in response to the ZEDIT command (defaults to vi, if $EDITOR is not set).

-- **TZ** - a standard system environment variable that specifies the timezone to be used by YottaDB/GT.M processes, if they are not to use the default system timezone (YottaDB/GT.M assumes the system clock is set to UTC).
+- **TZ** - a standard system environment variable that specifies the timezone to be used by YottaDB processes, if they are not to use the default system timezone (YottaDB assumes the system clock is set to UTC).

-Here are the environment variables set by the default ydb_env_set file (which the gtm script sources).
+Here are the environment variables set by the default ydb_env_set file (which the ydb script sources).

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ env | grep ^gtm # No gtm environment variables defined initially yottadbuser@yottadbworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set
+   yottadbuser@yottadbworkshop:~$ env | grep ^ydb # No ydb environment variables defined initially yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r1.20_x86_64/ydb_env_set
-   yottadbuser@yottadbworkshop:~$ env | grep ^gtm
+   yottadbuser@yottadbworkshop:~$ env | grep ^ydb
-   gtm_repl_instance=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.repl
-   gtm_log=/tmp/fis-gtm/V6.2-000_x86_64
-   gtm_prompt=YDB>
-   gtm_retention=42
-   gtmver=V6.2-000_x86_64
-   gtm_icu_version=5.2
-   gtmgbldir=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
-   gtmroutines=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/o(/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/r /home/yottadbuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
-   gtmdir=/home/yottadbuser/.fis-gtm
+   ydb_retention=42
+   ydb_log=/tmp/yottadb/r1.20_x86_64
+   ydb_gbldir=/home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.gld
-   gtm_etrap=Write:(0=$STACK) "Error occurred: ",$ZStatus,! gtm_principal_editing=EDITING
+   ydb_etrap=Write:(0=$STACK) "Error occurred: ",$ZStatus,! ydb_dir=/home/yottadbuser/.yottadb
-   gtm_tmp=/tmp/fis-gtm/V6.2-000_x86_64
-   gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64/
+   ydb_rel=r1.20_x86_64
+   ydb_routines=/home/yottadbuser/.yottadb/r1.20_x86_64/o*(/home/yottadbuser/.yottadb/r1.20_x86_64/r /home/yottadbuser/.yottadb/r) /usr/local/lib/yottadb/r120/libyottadbutil.so
+   ydb_repl_instance=/home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.repl
+   ydb_tmp=/tmp/yottadb/r1.20_x86_64
+   ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/
    yottadbuser@yottadbworkshop:~$

-While ydb_env_set and ydb are good resources when you initially start with YottaDB/GT.M, once you get to a certain level of expertise, you may prefer to create your own scripting.
+While ydb_env_set and ydb are good resources when you initially start with YottaDB, once you get to a certain level of expertise, you may prefer to create your own scripting.

 --------
 Security
 --------

-YottaDB/GT.M was designed from the very beginning to be secure.
+YottaDB was designed from the very beginning to be secure.

 .. note::
  Absolute security does not exist in this universe.
 For a discussion that bridges philosophy and technology, we highly recommend `Bruce Schneier's Secrets and Lies, ISBN 0-471-25311-1 <http://www.schneier.com/book-sandl.html>`_.

-A YottaDB/GT.M process can access a database file only if the file ownership and permissions allow.
-Under normal operation, there is only one small component of YottaDB/GT.M that operates as the super user (root) – the gtmsecshr helper process.
-The YottaDB/GT.M security model is simple, well understood and documented.
+A YottaDB process can access a database file only if the file ownership and permissions allow.
+Under normal operation, there is only one small component of YottaDB that operates as the super user (root) – the gtmsecshr helper process.
+The YottaDB security model is simple, well understood and documented.

 Review `Appendix E of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/securityph.html>`_.